 We’re tucked into a cozy canyon community about 30 minutes up the freeway from downtown L.A , the beach or Hollywood!

 That’s a great question because there are so many choices.
 First off, you should know that our doors are always open.
 Drop in whenever you want.
-Mondays, Wednesdays, and Fridays are great because that’s when we hold chapel services, but you can catch our heart for the Lord any day of the week.
-If you’re up for a more formal tour, we hold College View Weekends twice a year.
-You can also schedule a private tour with a few mouse clicks.
+Mondays, Wednesdays, and Fridays are great because that’s when we hold chapel services, but you can experience our heart for the Lord any day of the week.
+If you’re up for a more structured event, we hold College View Weekends twice a year.
+You can also schedule a personalized tour with a few mouse clicks.

 The important thing to know here is that a TMC education is a LOT more affordable than you think.
 We offer federal, state, institutional aid in the form of grants, loans, need based and merit based scholarships, and work study programs.
 Most of our students (93% at last count) receive some form of financial – why not you?
 The average TMC student receives over $20,000 in financial aid each year.
 Just make sure to get your application in early and to submit your FAFSA!

 Great question!
 Seeing how everyone’s financial situation is different, we recommend using our Net Price Calculator.
 To access our Net Price Calculator, click here.

 This answer surprises people because they think we only offer Bible classes.
 The truth is we are a liberal arts college built on a biblical foundation, and that means variety.
-We offer 13 majors and 58 areas of study.
+We offer 13 majors and over 55 areas of study.

 Hmmm … that’s a tough question.
 We think all of our majors are great.
-But if we must rank them, our most attended are: Bible, Business, Music, Communication, Biology, and Liberal Studies.
+But if we must rank them, our most attended are: Business, Biology, Communication, Bible, and Music.

 We get this one a lot.
-The answer depends on a few factors: Namely, where are the credits coming from (the college must be accredited) and what kind of grades did you earn (nothing worse than a C is accepted).
-And yes, we do accept AP/CLEP credits … up to 18 semester units worth.
+The answer depends on a few factors: Namely, where are the credits coming from (the college must be accredited) and what kind of grades did you earn (nothing below a C is accepted).
+And yes, we do accept CLEP, AP, and IB credits.
 Check out our articulation agreements with CA schools at www.masters.edu/articulation